Kathak

 Kathak is one of the eight major forms of Indian classical dance.
-Its origin is attributed to the traveling bards in ancient northern India known as Kathakar ("storyteller"), who communicated stories from the Hindu epics through dance, songs, and music.
-Its name derives from the Sanskrit word katha which means "story", and kathakar which means "the one who tells a story" or "to do with stories".
-'Katha kahe so kathak kahave' - Kathak is the dance of story tellers.
-Stories are narrated through the medium of the body, face, hands, and feet in sync with the tabla and lehra.
+Its origin is attributed to the traveling bards in ancient northern India known as Kathakaar ("storyteller"), who communicated stories from the Hindu epics through dance, songs, and music.
+Its name derives from the Sanskrit word kathaa which means "story", and kathakaar which means "the one who tells a story" or "to do with stories".
+As time went on the dance-form acquired aspects of technical movement expertise in addition to the story-telling features, so nowadays performers usually give equal emphasis to both.

-Kathak dancers tell various stories utilizing hand movements and extensive footwork, their body movements, and flexibility, as well as their facial expressions.
-Kathak often has a strong beat and can be danced in many taals.
-While proto-Kathak elements can be seen long before, Kathak evolved during the Bhakti movement, particularly by incorporating the childhood and stories of the Hindu deity Krishna, as well as independently in the courts of north Indian kingdoms.
-During the period of Mughal rule, the emperors were patrons of Kathak dance and actively promoted it in their royal courts.
+Kathak evolved during the Bhakti movement, particularly by incorporating the childhood stories of the Hindu deity Krishna, as well as independently in the courts of North India.
+Especially during the Mughal rule, the emperors were patrons of Kathak dance and actively promoted it in their royal courts.
+The Nawab of Awadh, Emperor Wajid Ali Shah himself was a practitioner of Kathak.
 Kathak performances include Urdu ghazal and commonly used instruments brought during the Mughal period.
 As a result, it is the only Indian classical dance form to feature Persian elements.

-Kathak is found in three distinct forms, called "gharana", named after the cities where the Kathak dance tradition evolved – Jaipur, Banares, and Lucknow.
-While the Jaipur gharana focuses more on the foot movements, the Banaras and Lucknow gharana focus more on facial expressions and graceful hand movements.
-Stylistically, the Kathak dance form emphasizes rhythmic foot movements, adorned with small bells (Ghungroo) and the movement harmonized to the music.
-The legs and torso are generally straight, and the story is told through a developed vocabulary based on the gestures of arms and upper body movement, facial expressions, neck movements, eyes and eyebrow movement, stage movements, bends, and turns.
+Stylistically, the Kathak dance form emphasizes rhythmic foot movements, with the ankles adorned with small bells (Ghungroo) and the movement harmonized to the music and especially its rhythm.
+The legs and torso are generally straight, and if a story is being told, it is through a developed vocabulary based on the gestures of arms and upper body movement, facial expressions, neck movements, eyes and eyebrow movement, stage movements, bends, and turns.
 The main focus of the dance becomes the eyes and the foot movements.
 The eyes work as a medium of communication of the story the dancer is trying to communicate.
 With the eyebrows the dancer gives various facial expressions.

-The difference between the sub-traditions is the relative emphasis between acting versus footwork, with Lucknow style emphasizing acting and Jaipur style famed for its spectacular footwork.
+Kathak is mainly found in four styles or schools, called "gharana", named after the cities where the Kathak dance tradition evolved – Jaipur, Banares, and Lucknow and Raigarh.
+These forms used to be quite distinct in their style and presentation but in recent years have converged to an extent, although they still retain their specialities.
+The Jaipur gharana focuses on technical expertise, with long pure dance compositions and fast spins and footwork; the Banaras gharana focuses on footwork and story-telling about Krishna, and Lucknow gharana focus more on grace and elegance.
+There is a fourth gharana which evolved in the court of the King of Raigarh, where the king invited representatives of all three gharanas to his court to serve as court dancers and teachers.
+The result produced some unique compositions, known as the Raigarh gharana.